lkiesow/python-feedgen/doc/contributing.rst

 the documentation includes lots of examples and also describes the API independently from docstring comments in the code itself.

-Pull requests in which the unittests and/or documentation don't match up the code will NOT be accepted.
+Pull requests in which the unittests and documentation are NOT up to date with the code will NOT be accepted.

 Lastly, a single **commit** shouldn't include more changes than it needs.
 It's better to do a big change in small steps, each of which is one commit.
 Explain the impact of your